 Upon conclusion of the editing process, Tetra Tech will submit a final draft TMDL report suitable for USEPA review and TMDL approval.
 This final draft report will incorporate all comments from watershed stakeholders, plus any additional comments from WVDEP.
-The report will be submitted in digital format on CD-ROM.
+The report will be submitted in digital format through managed file transfer.
 Submittal date will be determined by the project timetable.